 Article and Resources

 What is Self-Care

-By definition, self-care is the practice of taking action to preserve or improve your own health.
-This means not only your physical health, but also your mental health.
-We hear all the time cliché sayings like, “you have to put your own oxygen mask on first”.
-This is a concept we know about, but often we have a hard time actually putting it into practice.
-Self-care is a practice and if you make it a priority it will become a habit and you will be healthier physically, emotionally, and mentally as a result.
-Which is going to make you not just a better mom, but a better individual.
+Self-care is the practice of taking action to preserve or improve your health.
+This means not only your physical health but also your mental health.
+We constantly hear cliché sayings like, you have to put your oxygen mask on first.
+This concept makes sense, but often we have a hard time putting it into practice.
+A consistent practice of self-care results in you being healthier physically, emotionally, and mentally.
+A healthier you will ultimately make you a better parent.